clevertech/email-service/README.md

 ### Full example

-The following code users `node-fetch` as HTTP client library.
+The following code uses `node-fetch` as HTTP client library.
 It spins an HTTP server and provides a simple `sendEmail()` function:

 ```javascript
 const fetch = require('node-fetch')